mdn/kuma/docs/rendering.rst

    ``kuma.wiki.models.Revision.content_cleaned`` (any revision, dynamically generated)

-The *Cleaned content* of the simple document looks like this:
+The *Bleached content* of the simple document looks like this:

 .. code-block:: html